Absolutely convex sets of large Szlenk index: The Szlenk index, trees and operators on Banach spaces over trees

 \begin{proposition} Let $X$ be a Banach space. \begin{itemize} \item[(i)] For $K_1\subseteq K_2\subseteq X^\ast$, $\epsilon_1\geq\epsilon_2>0$ and ordinals $\xi_1\geq\xi_2$ we have $s_{\epsilon_1}^{\xi_1}(K_1)\subseteq s_{\epsilon_2}^{\xi_2}(K_2)$. \item[(ii)] For a subspace $Z\subseteq X$ we have $Sz(Z)\leq Sz(X)$ and $Sz(X/Z)\leq Sz(X)$. \item[(iii)] The following are equivalent: \begin{itemize} \item[(a)] $Sz(X)<\infty$ (that is, the Szlenk index is defined). \item[(b)] $X$ is an Asplund space. \item[(c)] $X^\ast$ has the Radon-Nikod{\'y}m property. \item[(d)] Every separable subspace of $X$ has separable dual. \end{itemize} \end{itemize} \end{proposition}

-An argument due to G. Lancien (see Proposition~2 of \cite{Lancien2006}) shows that if the Szlenk index of a Banach space or an operator is defined, then it is of the form $\omega^\alpha$ for some ordinal $\alpha$; this observation leads to the following definition.
+An argument due to A. Sersouri\autocite[][proof of Lemma~6]{Sersouri1989} shows that if the Szlenk index of a Banach space or an operator is defined, then it is of the form $\omega^\alpha$ for some ordinal $\alpha$ (and more recently Causey\autocite{Causey2017} has described all the possible ordinals $\alpha$ for which $\omega^\alpha$ may be realised as the Szlenk index of a Banach space); this observation leads to the following definition.

 \begin{definition} For $\alpha$ an ordinal define the class